MANJUREDDY232/Learn_Python/README.md

    a) if
 Syntax:
-if condition:
+if condition:/n
-   Statement1
+   Statement1/n
-   Statement2
+   Statement2/n
-   Statement3
+   Statement3/n
-   Statement4
+   Statement4/n
 Note: Maintain indentation(Space) other wise it will get error